lsst-sqre/mobu/docs/operations/github-ci-app.rst

 #.
 Enter this secret in the :guilabel:`Webhook secret (optional)` box in the GitHub App config.
 #.
 Select :menuselection:`Read and Write` in the dropdown of the :guilabel:`Checks` access category in the :guilabel:`Repository Permissions` section.
 #.
 Select :menuselection:`Read-only` in the dropdown of the :guilabel:`Contents` access category in the :guilabel:`Repository Permissions` section.
 #.
+Select :menuselection:`Read-only` in the dropdown of the :guilabel:`Pull requests` access category in the :guilabel:`Repository Permissions` section.
-Check the :guilabel:`Check suite` and :guilabel:`Check run` checkboxes in the :guilabel:`Subscribe to events` section.
+#.
+Check the :guilabel:`Pull request` checkbox in the :guilabel:`Subscribe to events` section.
 #.
 Select the :guilabel:`Any account` radio button in the :guilabel:`Where can this GitHub App be installed?` section.
 #.
 Click the :guilabel:`Create GitHub App` button.
 #.
 Find the :guilabel:`App ID` (an integer) in the :guilabel:`About` section.
 Get this into the Phalanx secret store for that env under the key: ``github-ci-app-id`` (`this process <https://phalanx.lsst.io/admin/add-new-secret.html>`__ is different for different envs).